Best Gay Bars & Clubs in Phoenix (2026)

 Boycott Bar

-Already featured above (#3), but worth repeating in this context: Boycott Bar is lesbian-owned, all-welcome, and thriving on the Melrose strip.
+Already featured above (#3), but worth repeating in this context: Boycott Bar is lesbian-owned, all-welcome, and thriving on the Melrose strip — widely recognized as Phoenix's lesbian bar and part of the national Lesbian Bar Project.
 Latin nights, country nights, drag shows, and one of the most diverse crowds in the city.

 Title 9

-Title 9 opened in 2025 as Phoenix's first women-centered sports bar — TVs on, games on, drinks flowing, and a space built specifically for queer women who want a sports-bar experience without the straight-bar compromises.
-The newest addition to a women's bar scene that's growing while the rest of the country's is shrinking.
+Title 9 opened in 2025 as Phoenix's first women-focused sports bar — TVs on, games on, drinks flowing, and a space built specifically for queer women who want a sports-bar experience without the straight-bar compromises.
+Opened by Boycott Bar's owner with a co-founder, it's the newest addition to a women's bar scene that's growing while the rest of the country's is shrinking.

 Queer-Friendly Spots Worth Checking Out